PhilippJungemann/Python-Project--Habitz-/README.md

  ## 1. Introduction

 This app helps the user to acquire positive habits.
-To do this, the user can define habits that he or she has to "work through" within a certain period of time.
+Therefor, the user can define habits that he or she has to "work through" within a certain period of time.
 The idea behind “Habitz” is to support the user as best as possible in achieving his or her goal of acquiring positive new habits.
 Extensive analysis options and a reminder function keep the user motivated.

 ## 2. Communication from user to Habitz:

-Communication takes place via a "command line interface" (cli).
+Communication is realized via a "command line interface" (cli).
 The cli is opened in Pycharm via the terminal by typing "python main.py".
-The input starts the while loop in the main module and opens the cli.
-The loop ends only when the user selects "Exit Habitz" via the input field and thus sets the condition for the while loop to "false".
+The input starts the While- Loop in the main module and opens the cli.
+The loop ends only when the user selects "Exit Habitz" via the input field and thus sets the condition for the While-Loop to "false".
 After opening the app, the user can choose whether to
 1. Create a new habit,
 2. Mark a habit as completed,